 The focus group interviews were done with the six beginner Foundation Phase Grade R teachers with the aim that participants were able to build on each other's ideas and comments to provide an in-depth view not attainable from individual interviews (Flick, 2006:199; Maree, 2007:90).
 Another benefit of the focus group interviews was the interactive discussion which enabled participants to express their opinions and ideas in a non-threatening manner.
 Therefore, the focus group interviews were semi-structured and open-ended to allow time for comments and to probe for further information.
 I did not place any time constraints on the responses.
 As a result, the participants were clear and focused on the questions asked.
 The aim was to ease participants into a process where they actively debated the issues.
 When the interaction increased, I became more structured in my questioning to cover the topics and to generate as many views and perceptions as possible from the group.
-The focus group interview was conducted in English and no participants required an interpreter.
-During the focus group interview, I conducted the session in English, and all participants could communicate effectively without needing an interpreter.
+The focus group interview was conducted in English, and no participants were required to have an interpreter.
+I conducted the session in English during the focus group interview, and all participants could communicate effectively without needing an interpreter.
 The focus group interviews lasted between 60-90 minutes.
-An interview guide was used for this process, and participants permitted to record the interviews.
+An interview guide was used for this process, and participants were permitted to record the interviews.
 The recording was done to avoid forgetting or mixing valuable information.
 Recording the session allowed me to focus on the participants' words since I took only a few notes during the focus group interview.
 Although time-consuming, the recordings proved valuable because I could listen to the interviews several times to identify categories or themes during the analysis process.
 The only challenge I experienced with the recordings was the room's acoustics.
 I also had to protect the participants' privacy by ensuring them that the recordings would be stored securely.
 The focus group interviews were thoughtfully organised at a convenient and accommodating venue for all participants, providing a conducive and collaborative environment for the session.

-The purpose of the interviews was to gather information from beginner teachers and HODs.
+The interviews aimed to gather information from beginner teachers and HODs.
 Appendices K and L include the interview guides used during all interviews.
-These guides provided a general idea of the questions that were asked, but some additional questions were also included while some were not asked.
-This approach allowed for a more flexible and openended interview process rather than a rigid and predetermined one.
-The researcher carefully handpicked participants based on their expertise and clearly explained the interview guide to ensure that everyone had a solid understanding.
+These guides provided a general idea of the questions asked, but some additional questions were also included while others were not.
+This approach allowed for a more flexible and open-ended interview process rather than a rigid and predetermined one.
+The researcher carefully handpicked participants based on their expertise and clearly explained the interview guide to ensure everyone understood.